Skip to main content

 Is there a long waiting list?

-Groups are open-ended and participants may attend for as long as they wish.
+We believe in the uniqueness of the intensity and duration of grief for each individual and family.
+Groups are open-ended, meaning participants may choose when to start and attend for as long as they wish.
 We strongly recommend a minimum commitment of 4 consecutive sessions.
-We have found this to be effective in helping children attach to The Center's process.
+We have found this to be effective in helping children and families with the process.

 What if my child/teen needs private therapy?